Bohanon: Obamacare Is a Penalty on Bootstraps

-Applying a means test to benefits, however, opens up a can of worms: It is a huge incentive problem for the very persons we are trying to help.
+Applying a means test to benefits, however, opens up a can of worms: It is a huge incentive problem for the very people we are trying to help.

 When supply-side economists talk about tax disincentives, they are usually referring to the high marginal tax rates that well-off entrepreneurs face when contemplating new ventures.
 And yes, there is a lot of evidence that high marginal tax rates on the wealthy do discourage business investment, but the very rich do not face the highest marginal tax rates.
 That honor goes to the working poor.

-A recent study by the Congressional Budget Office indicates that for every additional dollar earned by a single mom in this income range, she takes home only 5 to 33 cent in additional disposable income.
-In other words, her additional taxes coupled with benefit losses implies that she faces a marginal tax rate of 66 to 95 percent.
-Why take on those extra hours of work, or enter into that training program if the rewards are that small?
+A recent study by the Congressional Budget Office indicates that, for every additional dollar earned by a single mom in this income range, she takes home only 5 to 33 cents in additional disposable income.
+In other words, her additional taxes, coupled with benefit losses, implies that she faces a marginal tax rate of 66 to 95 percent.
+Why take on those extra hours of work or enter into that training program if the rewards are that small?

 My progressive friends have a pat answer: Extend the benefits farther up the income ladder.
 But then we have the same situation on the next rung of working taxpayers.